motdotla/kibble/README.md

 cp .env.example .env
 ```

-Edit the contents of `.env` to match your local Dogecoin install.
+Edit the contents of `.env` to match your local Dogecoin install and your application's dedicated IP address

 ```
 node app.js